actions-marketplace-validations/90dy_gha-git-sync/README.md

 ## License

-This GitHub Action is licensed under the MIT License.
+This GitHub Action is licensed under the Unlicense License.
 See the [LICENSE](LICENSE) file for details.